Sunday, August 11, 2013

 I was quite a late starter as far as social media was concerned.
 My level of ineptitude was not down to the proper etiquette in response to a Like (should I thank him/her?), but was rather bad.
 The lack of shrewdness was soon countered with good ol' hard work.
 Well, if persistence could be considered hard work that is.
 From a supposed Luddite, I became someone who broadcast their interests, their views, and their awful days to the whole world.
 The reward?
 A little extra love delivered electronically.
 And what philosophizing and bashing and self-pitying and self-aggrandizing to go through.
 Needless to add the desire to put up something cool and clever on your Wall that sucks time.
 The wonderful Mindy Kaling says that if you have spent more than 45 seconds on a FB status/Twitter post, then god help you.
 The whole jambalaya viewed now makes me seem a little pretentious at its worst (in fact, even the word pompous seems too grand to me now).
 I have been accused of many things in my life–all these of course in person–but never of pretentiousness.
 The takeaway message from all this was, I was developing a personality quite different from what I was actually (some part was real all right truth be told).
 They say the important thing when you're watching an uncomfortable movie (or experiencing a nightmare) is to tell yourself that it is just a movie.
 I suppose you could extend the same calming rationality to social media too.

 The most dicey aspect for me was how to manage acquaintances and co-workers who were in your Friends list.
 I, for one, cannot be assertive enough to ignore a request or delete a person's name.
 I think it is childish besides the rudeness that rides on top.
 Had it not been for FB, I wouldn't know the receptionist's stand on such-and-such issue.
 The core question is do I really want to know?
 Would not my future interactions with her be a touch influenced by what I know?
 Worst of all is when you try to engage in a dialog, you being opposed to what they have to say.
-Going by the amount of vitriol spewed in online forums and discussion boards, it is a scary thing.
+Going by the amount of vitriol spewed on online forums and discussion boards, it is a scary thing.
 I used to laugh inwardly when people here in the US used to say they don't get along with their sibling etc. because of their political views.
 How silly I thought!
 I could now begin to see what they meant.

 Which brings us to the effect social media or any electronic media has on our psyche.
 A thing that I have noticed among many educated Indians here–I mean desi, not the alphabetized local version–is their subscription to the "truther" sentiment.
-I have known friends who seriously believe that 9/11 was orchestrated by the US government.
+I have known friends who seriously believe that 9/11 was orchestrated by the Bush administration.
 I was talking to a friend once on this.
 He referred to some film–Press for Truth or Loose Change most probably, though he said neither–which asked the right questions, so to speak.
 “You have to see it with an open mind.
 It will be interesting,” he said.
 I argued with him, purely on logical basis, that it is impossible to say for sure from a film with its technological and artistic advantages, to say nothing of time.
 He challenged me, I being an engineer, to give him a reasonable explanation on Galileo's falling body theory being proved false.
 Physics not being my strength, I couldn't give him a convincing answer.
 The curse of my life hitherto anyway has been the inability to formulate a response in real-time speed.
 He then, of course, gave an answer that lend credence to the explosion “hypothesis”.
 This plus a macedoine of other such “truths” make up the debating inventory of the doubters.
 I know an ex-colleague (he was also a friend) once argued with me and two others in our team at work.

 “I don't think it's an inside job” I said.